schleidl/schleidl.github.io/drafts/2024-08-23-ai-supported-micro-controler-code-transformation.markdown

 Infineon provides a huge code-base with [examples](https://github.com/Infineon/AURIX_code_examples) for the AURIX.
 When working with extensive codebases such as the one for the AURIX, developers often need to quickly locate and comprehend specific code sections.
 For instance, configuring and initializing CAN (Controller Area Network) communication is a common task in automotive software development.
 However, manually searching through thousands of lines of code to find relevant configuration functions can be time-consuming and error-prone.

-To address this, we set out to create an intelligent system that could:
+To address this, I set out to create an intelligent system that could:

 1. Retrieve relevant code snippets based on a natural language query.
 2. Provide explanations or further context about the retrieved code, helping developers understand its purpose and functionality.